Shuzhengz/dark-discord/README.md

 You can customize this theme by changing the color hex codes in the file

-(Be careful, there's a ot of them)
+(Be careful, there's a lot of them)